thehyve/cbioportal/docs/File-Formats.md

 ```

 #### Meta file
-The sample-profile matrix requires a meta file should contain the following fields:
+The sample-profile matrix requires a meta file, which should contain the following fields:

 1. **cancer_study_identifier**: same value as specified in [study meta file](#cancer-study)
 2. **genetic_alteration_type**: GENE_PANEL_MATRIX
 3. **datatype**: GENE_PANEL_MATRIX
 4. **data_filename**: your datafile

-If all samples in a genetic profile will have the same gene panel associated with them, an optional field can be specified in the meta data file of that datatype called **gene_panel**.
-If this is present, the sample-profile matrix will automatically be generated and the gene panel applied if it exists in the database already.
+>If all samples in a genetic profile will have the same gene panel associated with them, an optional field can be specified in the meta data file of that datatype called **gene_panel**.
+If this is present, the sample-profile matrix will automatically be generated and the gene panel applied if it exists in the database already

-If all profiles for a sample will have the sample gene panel, in the clinical data a column can be added called **GENE_PANEL** which can specify the gene panel stable id.
+>If all profiles for a sample will have the sample gene panel, in the clinical data a column can be added called **GENE_PANEL** which can specify the gene panel stable id.

-In both of these cases, the sample-profile matrix file does not need to be provided in order to associate gene panel information with a sample-profile.
+>In both of these cases, the sample-profile matrix file does not need to be provided in order to associate gene panel information with a sample-profile.*

 ## Gene Set Data